A Sieve-SMM Estimator for Dynamic Models: Introduction

 The observed outcome variable is $y_t$, $x_t$ are exogenous regressors and $u_t$ is a vector of unobserved latent variables.
 The unknown parameters include $\theta$, a finite dimensional vector, and the distribution $f$ of the shocks $e_t$.
 The functions $g_{obs},g_{latent}$ are known, or can be computed numerically, up to $\theta$ and $f$.
 The Sieve-SMM estimator extends the existing Sieve-GMM literature to more general dynamics with latent variables and the literature on sieve simulation-based estimation of some static models.

-The estimator in this paper has two main building blocks: the first one is a sample moment function, such as the empirical characteristic function (CF) or the empirical CDF; infinite dimensional moments are needed to identify the infinite dimensional parameters.
+The estimator in this paper has two main building blocks: the first one is a sample moment function, such as the empirical characteristic function (CF) or the empirical cumulative distribution function (CDF); infinite dimensional moments are needed to identify the infinite dimensional parameters.
 As in the finite dimensional case, the estimator simply matches the sample moment function with the simulated moment function.
 To handle this continuum of moment conditions, this paper adopts the objective function of \citet{Carrasco2000,Carrasco2007} in a semi-nonparametric setting.

 The second building block is to nonparametrically approximate the distribution of the shocks using the method of sieves, as numerical optimization over an infinite dimension space is generally not feasible.
 Typical sieve bases include polynomials and splines which approximate smooth regression functions.
 Mixtures are particularly attractive to approximate densities for three reasons: they are computationally cheap to simulate from, they are known to have good approximation properties for smooth densities, and draws from the mixture sieve are shown in this paper to satisfy the $L^2$-smoothness regularity conditions required for the asymptotic results.
 Restrictions on the number of mixture components, the tails and the smoothness of the true density ensure that the bias is small relative to the variance so that valid inferences can be made in large samples.
 To handle potentially fat tails, this paper also introduces a Gaussian and tails mixture.
 The tail densities in the mixture are constructed to be easy to simulate from and also satisfy $L^2$-smoothness properties.
-The algorithm below summarizes the steps required to compute the estimator.
+The algorithm gives an overview of steps required to compute the estimator, more details are given in Section \ref{sec:the_estimator}.

-To illustrate the class of models considered and the usefulness of the mixture sieve for economic analysis, consider the first empirical application in Section \ref{sec:empirical} where the growth rate of consumption $\Delta c_t=\log(C_t/C_{t-1})$ is assumed to follow the following process: